Portfolio and Process Management

 The departments in our Portfolio and Process Management unit include: Project Management Office, Business Process Improvement, and Records and Information Management Services.

-Business Process Improvement Shared Service
+Business Process Improvement Office

 Since 2011, we have provided process improvement leadership & guidance to the University of Illinois community.
 We coordinate & facilitate process improvement engagements such as Kaizen (quick win) events, process mapping, Business Process Improvements and more, spanning multiple units or functions.
 We offer support & guidance to unit-led initiatives through tools, templates, & advice.
 We provide comprehensive training on the concepts, tools, & techniques of process improvement.